Back to 2022 Accelerator Challenge

 Accelerator Application Criteria

-Each application will be evaluated against the same program criteria, detailed below:
+Each application will be evaluated against the criteria below:

-- Embrace Inclusion: Company has a commitment to responsibly expand access to low- to moderate-income individuals and/or historically underserved communities, and demonstrates a deep understanding of their customers’ needs/circumstances.
+Embrace Inclusion: Company has a commitment to responsibly expand access to low- to moderate-income individuals, and to reach and serve Black and Latinx communities.

-- Build Trust: Company ensures transparency, integrity, and consistency of its offering.
+Build Trust: Company ensures transparency, integrity, and consistency of its offerings.

-- Innovation: Company’s product/service is differentiated and an improvement upon current competition/offerings, and its design reflects engagement and input from target customer segments.
+Innovation: Company’s product/service is differentiated and an improvement upon current competition and offerings while in compliance with relevant laws and regulations.

 The Accelerator also wants to work with companies committed to diversity, equity, and inclusion principles at all levels of their organization.
 Our belief is that organizations guided by these principles are best equipped to deliver innovative and responsive solutions to such vulnerable and underserved populations.